troverman/conexus/wiki/Interoperable Protocols.md

 # Core protocols

-##Data Protocol
+## Data Protocol

 ## Project Protocol
-the set of logic is driven by the organization the manifold defined 'organization+'
+The set of logic is driven by the organization
+	the manifold defined 'organization+'
 	'organization+'

 ## Member Protocol